WLRT-2025/kefen-registry/README.md

 The purpose of this repository is to provide a stable, versioned, and transparent reference point for the token’s identity, technical facts, official links, and future architectural documentation.

+### Related applied environment

+For the applied implementation and research context in which KEFEN is currently documented, see [BitCapital](https://github.com/WLRT-2025/BitCapital).
+That repository describes the BitCapital Research Pool, the public documentation framework around it, and KEFEN’s current functional role inside that environment.

 ## Token Reference

 - **Full Name:** KessyFenya